serraict/dremio-firebird-connector/README.md

 ```

 This starts a docker container running firebird.
+It will be available on port 3050 on the host,
+and on a docker network named `serra-vine`.
 On the first run, the database gets initialized with test data.

-To test on Serra Vine, run:
+To test on the Dremio instance hosted by Serra Vine, run:

 ```shell
 make test_on_serra_vine